bauhouse/sym-spectrum-members/README.markdown

 - Reflection Link Field Extension (<http://github.com/rowan-lewis/reflectionfield/tree/master>)
 - Export Ensemble Extension - Modified for the Members Extension (<http://github.com/bauhouse/export_ensemble/tree/members>)

-These are included as submodules in the Spectrum Members Core repository.
+These are included in the repository as extensions.

-### Install Symphony and Spectrum Members Workspace via Git

-This repository has been used to assemble the submodules necessary to build the [Spectrum Members Ensemble](http://github.com/bauhouse/sym-spectrum-members/tree/master).
-It can be assembled with the following process:

-Clone my fork of the Symphony 2 repository

-	git clone git://github.com/bauhouse/symphony-2.git

-Rename the directory from `symphony-2` to `test`

-	mv symphony-2 test

-Change the current working directory to `test`

-	cd test

-Create a new branch called `spectrum-members`

-	git checkout -b spectrum-members

-Pull the changes from the GitHub repository for the spectrum-members branch

-	git pull origin spectrum-members

-Initialize the submodules

-	git submodule init

-Update the submodules

-	git submodule update

-At this point, all the files required for a clean install are ready.
-The second branch that has been included as a submodule is the workspace, which is referring to a specific commit of the [spectrum-members branch](http://github.com/bauhouse/symphony-2/tree/spectrum-members) of my fork of the Symphony workspace repository.
-To clone this fork separately, use the following commands:

-	git clone git://github.com/bauhouse/workspace.git
-	cd workspace
-	git checkout -b spectrum-members
-	git pull origin spectrum-members

-## The Spectrum Members Ensemble

-The [Spectrum Members Ensemble](http://github.com/bauhouse/sym-spectrum-members/tree/master) is a modified installer for Symphony 2.0.4.
-The main difference between this install and the official version is that this version has been rebuilt from a clean install with exactly the same structure as the default Spectrum theme.
+## Known Issues

+This ensemble is a work in progress.
+The registration and login forms are working.
+The retrieve password form is there, but untested at this point.
+If anyone wants to help out with this, please test the password retrieval form to see whether the email event is working.

 ## Install

-The Spectrum Members Ensemble repository brings together the [Symphony 2.0.4](http://github.com/symphony/symphony-2/tree/master) core application, the required extensions and the [Spectrum workspace](http://github.com/bauhouse/workspace/tree/spectrum-members) to simplify the install process.
+The Spectrum Members Ensemble repository brings together the [Symphony 2.0.5](http://github.com/symphony/symphony-2/tree/master) core application, the required extensions and the [Spectrum Members workspace](http://github.com/bauhouse/workspace/tree/spectrum-members) to simplify the install process.
 This installer provides a single ZIP archive or a single Git command to provide all the files necessary for installation.
-Refer to the README file for the [Spectrum workspace](http://github.com/bauhouse/workspace/tree/spectrum-members) for install instructions using Git to bring all the different source repositories together.
+Refer to the README file for the [Spectrum Members workspace](http://github.com/bauhouse/workspace/tree/spectrum-members) for install instructions using Git to bring all the different source repositories together.

 ### Install from Spectrum Members Ensemble ZIP Archive